 The PSAP Grant Program is a multi-million dollar grant program administered by the Virginia 9-1-1 Services Board.
 The purpose of the program is to financially assist Virginia primary PSAPs with the purchase of equipment and services that support the continuity and enhancement of wireless E-911.
 Any Virginia primary PSAP that supports wireless E-911 is eligible to apply for and receive these funds either as a standalone applicant or as part of a regional initiative or a consolidation project, with the exception of individual PSAP application for the 9-1-1 PSAP Education Program.

-The FY18 PSAP Grant Application Cycle starts July 1, 2016 and concludes on Sept.
-30, 2016 at 5:00 p.m.
+The FY19 PSAP Grant Application Cycle starts July 1, 2017 and concludes on Oct.
+2, 2017 at 5:00 p.m.
 Absolutely no grant applications, with the exception of emergency requests, will be considered for the current grant cycle if it is submitted after that time.

 ALL APPLICABLE SECTIONS MUST BE COMPLETED IN THEIR ENTIRETY OR THE APPLICATION WILL BE CONSIDERED INCOMPLETE AND NOT ACCEPTED FOR CONSIDERATION.